BLU-Shack/test/README.md

-# test
+# Hey look it's a test repository

-random test stuff.
+idk what to put here m8